Chess-Spyder/pgn4people-poc/README.md

 2. player color (“`W`”, “`B`”).
 (Any of “`W`”, “`w`”, “`white`”, “`White`”, “`wHiTE`”, and equivalently for Black, works.)
 3. the letter of the desired alternative move.
 For example, for the third alternative to Black's second move, type `2 B c`.

 You can keep changing the main line you look at in this way.
-If you want to reset the main line to the original main line, i.e., as if you were starting over, type “`reset`” instead of a tripe.
+If you want to reset the main line to the original main line, i.e., as if you were starting over, type “`reset`” instead of a triple.

 When you’re done perusing, simply type “`stop`”.

 You have other—rather relatively more geeky—options, too:
-* Enter “report” to get a statistical summary of the PGN file, including the number of lines, the number of positions, and information about how “deep” the lines are (where the depth of a line is the number of deviations from mainline continuations required to arrive that line’s terminal position).
+* Enter `report` to get a statistical summary of the PGN file, including the number of lines, the number of positions, and information about how “deep” the lines are (where the depth of a line is the number of deviations from mainline continuations required to arrive that line’s terminal position).
-* Enter “nodereport” to get a (potentially very long) output of __pgn4people__’s internal representation of the game tree, describing each node of the game tree, how many moves (“edges”) lead away from that node, etc.
+* Enter `nodereport` to get a (potentially very long) output of __pgn4people__’s internal representation of the game tree, describing each node of the game tree, how many moves (“edges”) lead away from that node, etc.

 # FAQs
 * [Why do some rows of the variations table have only a White move or only a Black move, but some rows have both a White move and a Black move?](#why-do-some-rows-of-the-variations-table-have-only-a-white-move-or-only-a-black-move-but-some-rows-have-both-a-white-move-and-a-black-move)